 One Person: Freeze food to extend its life.
 It’s especially helpful if you’re stocking up on sale items or have extra food approaching its expiration date.

-Friends/Work Groups: Organize a canning swap.
+Friends/Work Groups: Organizing a canning swap is the perfect way to cultivate a sustainable lifestyle.
 Pick your favorite veggie, preserve it, and swap with a friend.
 It’s a great way to sample veggies in a new and exciting way.

 3. Repurpose and reduce waste.

-One Person: Learn how to revive foods to extend their life.
+One Person: A sustainable lifestyle might mean learning how to revive foods to extend their life.
 Try popping stale bread, crackers, and chips in the oven.
 You can even freshen up wilted greens with a quick ice bath.

-Household: Make more of over-the-hill produce, coffee grounds, and other organic items by composting or dropping them off at a local composting facility so they can be used to enrich soil.
+Household: Sustainable food use means making more of over-the-hill produce, coffee grounds, and other organic items by composting or dropping them off at a local composting facility so they can be used to enrich the soil.

 Friends/Work Groups: Organize a community garden or compost bin.
 You can also do a seed swap and exchange various produce seeds to plant in your garden.